wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 within `django.conf.urls`.

 Think of this as a chain that processors the
-URL string - as illustrated in Figure fig-url-chain.
+URL string - as illustrated in [URL Chain figure](#fig-url-chain).
 In this chain, the domain is stripped out and the remainder of the url string (`rango/`) is passed on to tango\_with\_django project, where it finds a match and strips away `rango/` leaving and empty string to be passed on to the